companieshouse/suppression-web/README.md

 1. Clone [Docker CHS Development](https://github.com/companieshouse/docker-chs-development) and follow the steps in the README.

-2. Enable the `platform` module

-3. Enable the `suppression` module
+2. Enable the `suppression` module

-4. Navigate to `http://chs.local/suppress-my-details/` to see the landing page
+3. Navigate to `http://chs.local/suppress-my-details/` to see the landing page

 ## To make local changes